bx-sh/specs.sh/README.md

 ## Setup

-It is common to have many specs in the same file which perform some common setup.
+It is common to have multiple specs in the same file which perform the same setup.

-In the following example, every individual test is creating a temporary directory:
+> In the following example, every individual test is creating a temporary directory:

 ```sh
 @spec.verify_can_write_files_in_directory() {